standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 * The dot `.` represents the current directory in Windows and macOS.
 In this example, the tooling directory is the current working directory.
 * `../shr-spec/spec` represents the location of the specification directory.
 The double dot `..` represents the directory above the current working directory, in Windows and macOS.
 In this case, `/shr-spec` is parallel to the tooling directory, and `/spec` is one level below that.
 * `-c ig-mcode/ig-mcode-r4-config.json` directs the execution engine to the configuration file.
 Note that the configuration file location is relative to the specification directory, implying the full path to the configuration is `../shr-spec/spec/ig-mcode/ig-mcode-r4-config.json`
-* `-l error` is an option that sets tells the system to surpress any messages that don't rise to the level of an `error`.
+* `-l error` is an option that sets tells the system to suppress any messages that don't rise to the level of an `error`.
 This reduces the amount of output to the console window.

+>**Note:** SHR-CLI will abort if the `--clean`(`-n`) option is selected and the output folder is locked by another application (e.g., the folder is open in File Explorer).

 ### Addressing Error Messages